Mobile apps flipping business explained

 You can get apps for just a few hundred dollars instead of spending thousands.

 With your creative ideas and maybe some help from freelance developers on sites like Fiverr, you can update the apps with fresher branding, a simpler and easier interface, and a better experience for users.
+Or, if you know how to code and develop apps yourself, you could handle it alone and earn a lot of money.

 Apps usually sell for 12 to 36 times their monthly profits, so if your app makes even just $1,000 a month, you could sell it for over $30,000.